BenjaminSchwessinger/Bacter-Tutorial/README.md

 are well-supported by the data, the same ARG will likely contain many features that have little or no support at all.

 What is needed is some kind of picture of the posterior _distribution_ over ARG space instead of a single point estimate.
 Unfortunately, the optimal route to producing such a summary is currently an open research question.
 However, Bacter provides an implementation of an algorithm for constructing a qualitative summary which is similar in spirit to the algorithms which BEAST and other Bayesian phylogenetic packages use to summarize distributions over tree space.
+(Refer to the [paper](http://dx.doi.org/10.1534/genetics.116.193425) for details.)

 To produce a summary ARG, open the "AppStore" program that is distributed with BEAST 2.